 Nevertheless, we need to distinguish morally-infused charges of wasteful societies and the reality of waste societies (Rathje and Murphy, 1992; O’Brien, 2007; Gregson and Crewe, 2003).
 Furthermore, because society necessitates waste, criticism of wasting is invariably just a judgement on society, representing ‘the intersections between morality and society’ (O’Brien, 2007, pp. 35-36); more brutally, ‘puritanical moral judgments on our society’ (Thompson, 2017, p.
 29).
 The danger here is ‘the politicization that results from ecological concern and holistic vision, regardless of any explicit intent, must carry totalitarian overtones’ (Thompson, 2017, p.
 103).
-And to a degree we can see this in way CE necessitates corporate control of goods, under the guise of environmental improvement.
+And to a degree we can see this in the way CE necessitates corporate control of goods, under the guise of environmental improvement.
 Now it may well be that this is simply a balance that needs to be adjusted, such that environmental protection is aided by the removal of waste including the recapture of goods.
 Nevertheless, the danger of such an approach is that it will affect how we live our lives through the consumption of goods (bearing in mind the need to reduce consumption cannot become the elimination of consumption).

 Marginal Property Practices